Financing a PLNU Education

 Federal Direct Student Loans

 The Federal Direct loan is a low-interest student loan borrowed directly from the U.S. government designed to help students pay for college.
 Depending on eligibility, the student may be offered a subsidized (for a student who demonstrates “need” as determined by the FAFSA) and/or unsubsidized (no “need” required) Direct Loan.
 The U.S. Department of Education pays the interest on a Direct Subsidized Loan while a student is in school at least half-time, for the first six months after a student leaves school (referred to as the grace period1), and during a period of deferment (a postponement of loan payments).
 Unsubsidized means that the student is responsible for paying all the interest that accrues on the loan amount from disbursement until the loan is repaid in full.
-Direct Loan interest rates and origination fees are published by the Department of Education.
-Direct Loan interest rates become effective on July 1st of each year.
+Direct Loan interest rates and origination fees are published annually by the Department of Education.
+The interest rates become effective on July 1st of each year.
 Direct Loan origination fees become effective on October 1st of each year.
 Understanding the importance of repaying any federal student loan taken while in school is critical.
 Repayment happens through the Department of Education’s loan servicers.
 For more information and for sample loan repayment schedules, visit the Federal Student Aid website.
+For more information on the Federal Student Loan interest rates, please click here.

 Yearly amounts: